top of page

 The sloth, a beloved symbol of Costa Rica and an emblematic species of Manuel Antonio National Park, is famous for its leisurely pace of life.
 This endearing, slow-moving animal has become a national icon, embodying the peacefulness, biodiversity, and ecological harmony that define the country.

-In Manuel Antonio National Park, the sloth finds an ideal environment to flourish.
+In Manuel Antonio , the sloth finds an ideal environment to flourish.
 The park’s lush vegetation and diverse tree species create a safe haven for this unique creature.
 The warm, humid climate also complements the sloth’s slow-moving, tree-dwelling lifestyle.

 Known as one of the best locations globally to observe sloths, Manuel Antonio National Park offers visitors the chance to encounter these remarkable animals in their natural surroundings.
 With some patience and a keen eye, it’s possible to spot sloths hanging from branches or gliding slowly through the forest canopy.